Jonahhaha/Implementationwithtesting/README.md

 Includes meeting notes for each of the 6 required meetings for P5 of the project.
 These include the sprint planning, the three scrums, the sprint review, and the sprint retrospective.

 # Building the Code
 All of the files listed above should be included in the same zipped directory.
 The directory should be pullled down and unzipped in a convenient location for the user, which has access to Python either through a path or root.
 The implementation was done using Python 3, so it should run on lab machines out of the box with little set up.
 Additionally, since this is built on an interpreter, there is little build time, at the expense of run time.
-Lastly, to try to simplify the process for the TAs, they have been added to [the private github repostiory](https://github.umn.edu/hultm053/CSCI5801_Group9_P4_ImplementationAndTesting/) as collaborators.

 # Executing the Code
 In order to execute the code, navigate to the directory within the terminal/command line.
 If you would like to test the functionality of the system, main.py has been adjusted to allow a simple implementation of a user interface.